 1 fresh bay leaf

-- To make the mushroom stock, simmer all the ingredients in a large saucepan over medium heat until well-flavoured (about 45 minutes), strain into a clean saucepan (discard or compost the solids) and keep warm over low heat.
-The stock can be frozen at this point as it’s a great freezer standby.
+- To make the mushroom stock, simmer all the ingredients in a large saucepan over a medium heat for approximately 45 minutes, until well-flavoured.
+Strain into a clean saucepan, discarding or composting the solids.
+Keep warm over a low heat.
+Note that the stock can be frozen at this point as it’s a great freezer standby.

 - Rinse buckwheat and set aside.

-- Add mushrooms, season to taste and cook until they being to soften (about 5 minutes).
+- Add the mushrooms, season to taste and cook for a further 5 minutes, or until they begin to soften.

 - Next, stir in the buckwheat, then add a couple of ladles of mushroom stock, enough to just cover the buckwheat and cook, stirring until absorbed.

-- Cook until the buckwheat is just tender but still has a little bite to it (about 25 minutes) – you may not need all the mushroom stock but any leftovers can be frozen for another use.
+- Cook for approximately 25 minutes, until the buckwheat is just tender but still has a little bite to it – you may not need all the mushroom stock but any leftovers can be frozen to use later.